We are open for goods donation drop off by appointment only.

-You will need to make an appointment.
-Please email us with a list of items you have to donate so we can ensure that we can accept the items at this time.
+Please email us with a list of items you wish to donate so we can ensure that we can accept the items at this time.

 If you have any questions then please email us.

 I need some help from Eureka Mums.
 What should I do?

 Please see this page of our website for more information on how to access help from Eureka Mums.

 Can I just pop down anytime that suits me?

 No. Please do not do this.
 There is a booking system in place to ensure we are able to manage contactless donations safely